lucidrains/phenaki-pytorch/README.md

 - <a href="https://github.com/gmegh">Guillem</a> for his ongoing contributions

+- You?
+If you are a great machine learning engineer and / or researcher, feel free to contribute to the frontier of open source generative AI

 ## Todo

 - [x] pass mask probability into maskgit and auto-mask and get cross entropy loss